Health director orders limited spectators at Arnold festival - WHIZ News

 “We are also concerned that that almost all the athletic competitions at the festival are not single-ticket events and are rather general admission, which allows for spectators to attend dozens of events and travel freely from facility to facility,” the governor said.

-Daniel Ketchell, Schwarzenegger chief of staff, tweeted that people also move around freely during sporting events to buy food and drinks and use the restroom.
+Daniel Ketchell, Schwarzenegger’s chief of staff, tweeted that people also move around freely during sporting events to buy food and drinks and use the restroom.

+Acton said she followed guidance from the Centers for Disease Control to analyze events based in part on local health officials’ ability to respond.
+She noted Arnold organizers predicted as many as 250,000 attendees.

+“When you talk these numbers during an epidemic, an outbreak, we are fully taxing our systems as they are,” Acton said.

 Thursday’s order came as DeWine and Acton held a summit with local health officials to discuss preparations for the coronavirus.
 Presentations at the half-day event in Columbus included steps to take after a case of COVID-19, the disease caused by the virus, is confirmed and how to identify people vulnerable to the virus.